7stud/common-lisp/fiveam/fiveam-tutorial.md

 [package proj2/tests/main]
 ("proj2/tests")
 ```

 Then try the following again:
 ```
 CL-USER> (asdf:test-system 'proj2)
 ```

-The following line can cause a lot of headaches:
+The following line in `proj2.asd` can cause a lot of headaches:

 ```
 :perform (test-op (op c) (symbol-call :proj2/tests/main :test-proj2)))
 ```

-If you don't define your own function, `test-proj2`, to run your tests, then `:perform` line
+If you don't define your own function, `test-proj2`, to run your tests, then the `:perform`
-needs to look like this:
+line needs to look like this:
 ```
  :perform (test-op (o s)
        (symbol-call :fiveam '#:run!